DeanLeong/react-architecture-crud/README.md

 ![](https://git.generalassemb.ly/bruno/assets/blob/master/Products.gif)

-When we show all the products on the products screen (Products.jsx) we call the `getProducts()` service which is an axios request to the API.
+When we show all the products on the products screen via the Products component (Products.jsx) we call the `getProducts()` service which is an axios request to the API.
 The response from the API is an array with all the products.

 src/services/products.js
 ```js